aws-samples/eks-cluster-upgrades-workshop/website/docs/01-environment.md

 The above Cloudformation script will provision a `Cloud9` with all the required tools in order to execute the workshop along with `AWS VPC`, `Amazon EKS Cluster`, `IAM roles and permissions`, `Install Flux V2`.

 :::tip
-Wai at least `20 minutes` before move on, this will give time to Cloudformation and SSM finishes its deploy.
+Wait at least `20 minutes` before moving on, this will give time to Cloudformation and SSM finishes its deploy.
 Might be a good time for a break.

 :::